layer5io/service-mesh-labs/Meshery-Adapters/osm-meshery-adapter/step3.md

 ## Deploy Image Hub on Open Service Mesh

-- Navigate to the **Open Service Mesh Management** page on Meshery with `default` in the Namespace field.
+- Navigate to the **Open Service Mesh Management** page on Meshery under `Lifecycle` menu with `default` in the Namespace field.
-- Select the `Image Hub` in the `Sample Application` drop down menu.
+- Select the `Image Hub Application` in the `Manage Sample Application Lifecyle` drop down menu.

 ![Open Service Mesh Sample Apps](./assets/osm-sample.png)